alivaditis/star_pit/README.md

   - Firebase user authentication/database

 ## Learning Goals:
-- Build a React project in 5 days
 - Create a user interface that is easy to use and clearly displays information
 - Write DRY, reusable code that follows SRP and trends toward function purity
 - Make network requests (using fetch API)